-In a program entitled The Lost Generation, under the baton of Leon Botstein, The Orchestra Now presented an exciting evening of orchestral music at Carnegie Hall.
+Tonight, we were treated to The Orchestra Now presents The Lost Generation under the baton of Leon Botstein.
+The Orchestra Now presented an exciting evening of orchestral music at Carnegie Hall.
 It was a concert of rarely performed musical works of early 20th-century German and Austrian composers whose music fell under the boot of Hitler’s Germany.

 This prompted reflection about the many composers who left Europe for the United States to escape the Nazi regime.
 While some, like Arnold Schoenberg, continued to compose and work with organizations like the Philharmonic Orchestra in Los Angeles, you’ve seen the names of others in the credits of many films of the era.
 Film composers include Franz Waxman, Max Steiner, Erich Korngold, Frederick Hollander, and Bernard Hermann.
 Europe’s loss was our gain in this brilliant era of film scoring heard in movies like Casablanca, None but the Lonely Heart, Citizen Kane, Psycho, Vertigo, and swashbuckling favorites like Captain Blood and The Adventures of Robin Hood.